Samaipata, Bolivia

 Samaipata or Samaypata (Quechua samay to rest, pata elevated place / above, at the top / edge, bank (of a river), shore) is a small town in the Florida Province of the Santa Cruz Department in Bolivia.
 It has a subtropical climate and an altitude of 1600–1800 m.
 It lies about 120 kilometers to the southwest of the city of Santa Cruz de la Sierra in the foothills of the Andes on the way to Sucre.
-It is a popular resort for inhabitants of Santa Cruz due to its much cooler climate.
-As such, there is regular bus and taxi service to Santa Cruz.
-The town is small with numerous colonial buildings and narrow cobbled streets.
-It is located near several tourist attractions such as El Fuerte de Samaipata, the Amboro National Park, El Codo de los Andes, Cuevas waterfalls, vineyards, rapids and lagoons, as well as well-preserved colonial towns such as Vallegrande, Pampagrande, Postrervalle, Santiago del Valle, Pucará, and others.
+It is a popular resort for the inhabitants of Santa Cruz due to its cool climate.
+As such, there is a regular bus and taxi service to Santa Cruz.
+The town is small, with numerous vibrant colonial buildings and narrow cobbled streets.
+It is located close to several tourist attractions such as El Fuerte de Samaipata, the Amboro National Park, El Codo de los Andes, Cuevas waterfalls, vineyards, rapids and lagoons, as well as well-preserved colonial towns such as Vallegrande, Pampagrande, Postrervalle, Santiago del Valle, Pucará, and others.
 It is also the first stop in the several tourist trails to Sucre, Potosi, and the Che Guevara route.

+Geography

+Samaipata is a UNESCO World Heritage Site.
+It is located in the province of Florida in the Santa Cruz department of Bolivia.
+It is located in a region of foothills going across the middle of the country, dividing the desert landscape of the west from the jungle landscape of the east.
+The nearest city is Santa Cruz de La Sierra, the largest city in Bolivia.

 History

 The valley was originally populated by people of the Chane culture dedicated to agriculture, hunting and gathering.
 The Chanes are famous for their densely populated villages, their ceramics and graphic designs, and most importantly the construction of the temple at El Fuerte de Samaipata.
 They cultivated mainly corn and peanuts and were rather peaceful.
-There are several Chane burial sites all through the valleys and pampas of Santa Cruz between the Siberia mountain ridge and the Guapay river.
+There are several Chane burial sites all through the valleys and pampas of Santa Cruz between the Siberia mountain ridge and the Guapay River.

-The region was later conquered by Incas as they expanded to the southeast from their native Peru.
+The region was later conquered by the Incas as they expanded to the southeast from their native Peru.
 The Incas reached a pact with the Chanes and built a city at El Fuerte de Samaipata.

-In the 16th century, Guarani warrior tribes, called Chiriguanos by the Incas and Spanish, invaded the valley from the south and defeated both Incas and Chanes.
+In the 16th century, Guarani warrior tribes, called Chiriguanos by the Incas and Spanish, invaded the valley from the south and defeated both the Incas and Chanes.
 The Guaranis continued raiding the valley and the region until the 19th century.

-In 1618, Pedro de Escalante y Mendoza founded Samaipata, as point of contact between Santa Cruz and Vallegrande.
+In 1618, Pedro de Escalante y Mendoza founded Samaipata, as a point of contact between Santa Cruz and Vallegrande.
 The town moved from its original location in a place known as Castilla to its current location a few kilometers west.